SpeciesFileGroup/taxonworks/app/helpers/README.md

   # of objects.
 Tag.tag_object is a good example, since this entry can refer to almost any kind of object.

   #
-  # Tentative data model helper methods.
+  # Exemplar data model helper methods
   #

   #  Return a single line, ideally wrapped in a content_tag(:span, ... ) naming the instance.